A world-class institute of changemakers in the deaf and signing community.

 Students receive a copy of their class schedule during ESO once the placement tests have been completed.

-The Academic Technology / Computer Accounts Workshop helps students to set up their computer accounts and covers the following topics:
+The Academic Technology / Computer Accounts Workshop helps students to set up their computer accounts and

 The Dorm Policy Workshop explains the following topics for new students living in the dorms.

 The Department of Public Safety (DPS) Workshop helps new students learn how to protect themselves and